Acute Pain – an unpleasant sensory and emotional experience associated with actual or potential tissue damage which is present for up to 6 weeks.13

 Systematic review (SR)/Meta-Analysis (MA)

-A 2015 SR using GRADE to assess the evidence of validity of sacral lateral branch blocks and the effectiveness of sacral lateral branch thermal RF neurotomy for SI complex pain.31 For multi-site, multi-depth SLBBs the authors conclude moderate quality evidence based on positive evidence from a single, well-designed RCT for therapeutic procedures.33 In consideration of 15 studies on RFA the authors find moderate evidence for sacral lateral branch thermal RF neurotomy; however, evidence shows relief is limited in extent and duration and the indication for the procedure are not clear.
+A 2015 SR using GRADE to assess the evidence of validity of SLBBs and the effectiveness of sacral lateral branch thermal RF neurotomy for SI complex pain.32 For multi-site, multi-depth SLBBs the authors conclude moderate quality evidence based on positive evidence from a single, well-designed RCT for therapeutic procedures.34 In consideration of 15 studies on RFA the authors find moderate evidence for sacral lateral branch thermal RF neurotomy; however, evidence shows relief is limited in extent and duration and the indication for the procedure is not clear.
 They conclude that local anesthetic injections with or without steroids are not sufficient for patient selection unless they are multisite, multi-depth SLBBS which they feel is the only valid test for diagnosis of sacral lateral branch pain.
-While this SR utilized GRADE criteria the only included RCT accessing the validity of sacral lateral branch blocks was challenged by small sample size with only 20 patients enrolled (10 in active arm) and did not evaluate to role of sacral lateral branch blocks in predicting SLBRFA success.
+While this SR utilized GRADE criteria, the only included RCT accessing the validity of SLBBs was challenged by small sample size with only 20 patients enrolled (10 in active arm) and did not evaluate the role of SLBBs in predicting SLBRFA success.

-In a 2010 meta-analysis to assess the effectiveness of RFA of the SIJ for reduction of pain by >50% post-RFA procedure at 3 and 6 months included 10 articles (1 RCT, 4 prospective observational and 5 retrospective studies).61 They conclude the MA demonstrated that RFA is an effective treatment for SI joint pain at 3 months and 6 months.
-This was limited by lack of randomized controlled trials, and the lack of standardization among the studies for diagnostic criteria, RFA lesion techniques, pain scale and outcome measures resulting in high heterogenicity which reduces the reliability of the MA.
+In a 2010 meta-analysis to assess the effectiveness of RFA of the SIJ for reduction of pain by >50% post-RFA procedure at 3 and 6 months included 10 articles (1 RCT, 4 prospective observational and 5 retrospective studies).62 They conclude the MA demonstrated that RFA is an effective treatment for SIJ pain at 3 months and 6 months.
+This was limited by lack of RCTs, and the lack of standardization among the studies for diagnostic criteria, RFA lesion techniques, pain scale and outcome measures resulting in high heterogenicity which reduces the reliability of the MA.

 Randomized Controlled Trials with comparative arm (non-placebo)

 A prospective observational study evaluated 31 patients to which a new technique for RFA that applied multiple electrodes simultaneously to the L5 dorsal rami and lateral branch blocks of the S1, S2 and S3 by creating a stripped lesion from the lateral border of the base of the sacral superior articular process to the lateral border of the S3 sacral foramen was used.
-There was no sham group nor comparison to other RFA techniques however the authors concluded the technique reduced operating time, X ray exposure and cost as well as offered significant clinical improvement.67
+There was no sham group nor comparison to other RFA techniques; however, the authors concluded the technique reduced operating time, X ray exposure and cost as well as offered significant clinical improvement.72

 Frequency and Laterality